On determinant functors and $K$-theory: Determinant functors

-Special octahedra where first introduced by Neeman \cite{kttcneeman}.
+\begin{rem} Special octahedra where first introduced by Be{\u\i}linson--Bernstein--Deligne \cite[Remarque 1.1.13]{fp}.
 If $\C{T}$ is a derived category, or more generally a stable homotopy category, then it is well known that the standard octahedral completion of two composable morphisms $X\r Y\r Z$ is special in this sense.
-In general, the octahedral axiom completion can be chosen so that one of the two triangles in \eqref{push} is \exact, see \cite[Proposition 1.4.6]{triang}.
+In general, the octahedral axiom completion can be chosen so that one of the two triangles in \eqref{push} is \exact, compare \cite[Proposition 1.4.6]{triang}.
+In particular, if the completion happens to be unique then the resulting octahedron is special.
+This observation will be useful in applications concerning $t$-structures. \end{rem}